-For a Degree with Honor, the Office for Student Affairs calculates the cumulative QPA of graduating students as of the end of the previous semester before graduation.
+For a Degree with Honor, the Office for Student and Alumni Affairs calculates the cumulative QPA of graduating students as of the end of the previous semester before graduation.
 The names of eligible students are then sent to the Registrar's Office.
 If a student earns academic honors after the final semester is calculated into the GPA, it will be reflected on the student's transcript and diploma.
-In accordance with University policy, academic honors will not be awarded for a second bachelor's degree, therefore students in the Second Degree Track will not graduate with Latin Honors.